Erika Blumenfeld: Bioluminescence series (2001/2011)

-The Polar Project (Phase 1 2004-2010)
+The Polar Project (Phase 1 2004–2010)

-In 2004 Blumenfeld turned her focus towards issues of climate change and her growing concern for humanity’s relationship with the natural environment.
-In response to what she saw as humanity’s “loss of connection with the natural world that evolved us,” she initiated The Polar Project, an ongoing effort to raise awareness of the environments of Antarctica and the Arctic through art.
+In 2004 Blumenfeld turned her focus towards issues of climate change and her growing concern for humanity's relationship with the natural environment.
+In response to what she saw as humanity's "loss of connection with the natural world that evolved us," she initiated The Polar Project, an ongoing effort to raise awareness of the environments of Antarctica and the Arctic through art.
 Blumenfeld posited that while melting of the polar regions would cause unprecedented challenges to global populations, most people around the world had little opportunity to experience these regions, and therefore the poles remained out of sight and out of mind.
 Her goal was to bring a visceral experience of the polar regions to people worldwide through a large-scale audio and visual installation.
-Blumenfeld hoped The Polar Project would illuminate why “it’s so important that we understand how intrinsic to the whole ecosystem these environments are.
-What I’m hoping to achieve is a space in which a sensory experience of the Antarctic and the Arctic envelopes the viewer, awakening a sense of wonder and bringing to life a place that most people will never experience directly.”
+Blumenfeld hoped The Polar Project would illuminate why "it’s so important that we understand how intrinsic to the whole ecosystem these environments are.
+What I’m hoping to achieve is a space in which a sensory experience of the Antarctic and the Arctic envelopes the viewer, awakening a sense of wonder and bringing to life a place that most people will never experience directly."

 After years of research and development, gathering a team of advisors and sponsors, including Panavision, The Polar Project gained momentum and in 2008, Blumenfeld won the John Simon Guggenheim Memorial Foundation Fellowship for her project, and was also awarded New York Foundation for the Art’s Fiscal Sponsorship.
-In that same year, Blumenfeld submitted her project to the International Polar Year in order to connect with other participating research teams, finding particular affinity with Interpolar Transnational Art Science Constellation (ITASC) and their effort to create a fully wind and solar powered mobile research base suitable for polar environments, called ICEPAC (International Catabatic Experimental Platform for Antarctic Culture).
+In that same year, Blumenfeld submitted her project to the International Polar Year to connect with other participating research teams, finding particular affinity with Interpolar Transnational Art Science Constellation (ITASC) and their effort to create a fully wind and solar powered mobile research base suitable for polar environments, called ICEPAC (International Catabatic Experimental Platform for Antarctic Culture).
 She was subsequently invited to be artist-in-residence and team member of ITASC and guest of South African National Antarctic Program (SANAP) during their 47th research season, embarking on the expedition in January 2009 for four weeks at SANAE IV Base and nearly two weeks crossing the Southern Ocean back to South Africa on the polar research vessel, the S.A.
 Agulhas.